sweattep/modern_quotes/README.md

 >I've always been a gamer

->"I'm going to create a videogame on day" is the new "I'm going to write a book one day" lie we all tell ourselves
+>"I'm going to create a videogame one day" is the new "I'm going to write a book one day" lie we all tell ourselves

 >if you give humans a modicum of anonymity and a platform...